CongSun-dlut/CPI_extraction/README.md

 ## Run models ##
 Since the model contains multiple layer, it generally need some time to train.
-If the users have no time or GPU to train model, the saved model in the Records can be loaded to test.
-Furthermore, Some examples of execution instructions are listed below.
+If the users have no time or GPU to train model, the saved model in the Records can be loaded to test. \
+Some examples of execution instructions are listed below.

 #### Run our proposed model ####